creatrixity/kay-portfolio/content/posts/pt-2-build-a-css-in-js-react-app-with-styled-components-and-priceline-design-system.md

 `
 ```

-Fire up your browser and head to `http://localhost:300/add` and you should see a screen like the one below.
+Fire up your browser and head to `http://localhost:3000/add` and you should see a screen like the one below.

 ![Add Line Screenshot ](https://steemitimages.com/DQmbvMs3kTvFpgYiwMwaxehK8LDaCcN5j1PRTK2h1ZXr3qt/Add-Lines-Shot.png)

-Whew, we've covered a lot today.
+Whew!
+We've covered a lot today.
 With that done, we are through with this installment.

 #### Conclusion